TomatoChat/visit-nexus-tracker/README.md

 - **Complex Relationships**: Track which suppliers work with which sellers at specific locations
 - **People Management**: Associate contacts with specific companies
 - **Activity Tracking**: Record different types of business activities
-- **Visit Scheduling**: Role-based view of selling points that need visits
+- **Visit Scheduling**: All users view only their assigned selling points that need visits
-  - **Admin**: View all selling points requiring visits across the organization
-  - **Other Roles**: View only assigned selling points requiring visits

 ### 📊 Data Management
 - **Company Management**: Add suppliers and sellers with detailed information (Admin only)